 Emergency & Critical Care

 The aim is to develop biomarkers to help stratify patients into more homogeneous groups who are then more likely to benefit from specific treatments.
-He sits on the management committee of the UK Critical Care Genomics groups and leads a team at Imperial investigating metabolic profiling in critically ill patients.
+Professor Gordon sits on the management committee of the UK Critical Care Genomics groups and leads a team at Imperial investigating metabolic profiling in critically ill patients.

 The Emergency and Critical Care Medicine team have expertise in successfully recruiting critically ill patients into research trials in the emergency setting, often with very short recruitment windows.